WebexCC-SA/LAB-2857/docs/04-ai-agent-create.md

 Learning how Webex AI Agent work is a important section of this lab, spend some time testing what you build if you like.
 Here you have some examples:

 - When trying to get the POD ID, Agent will offer examples (text: '_for example, POD1 or POD23_').
 This is taken from the '_Check availability_' **Action**, **Entity Name** '_podId_'.
-This is a good way to be sure that the AGent will use the right examples, but you may want more flexibility.
-You ca try to remove the examples from the Entity setup and check what happens.
+This is a good way to be sure that the Agent will use the right examples, but you may want more flexibility.
+You can try to remove the examples from the Entity setup and check what happens.

 - Try different formats when choosing the appointment date.
 You can also try expressions like 'tomorrow at 5', 'in a week at noon', or 'next Monday at 15'.
-The scheduled API we built for the lab works with the typical '_2025-10-25T12:00:00Z_' date format, you do not need to worry about this, the Ai Agent handle this for you.
+The scheduled API we built for the lab works with the typical '_2025-10-25T12:00:00Z_' date format, you do not need to worry about this, the AI Agent handle this for you.

 - When you choose the preferred slot, try '1', or '_the second_', etc.